Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 Tenant screening is the key to a landlord’s success.
 However, if it is not carried out properly it can lead to conflict between both parties.

 When interviewing prospective renters, North Carolina landlords are often thorough.
-While that is perfectly fine, asking them certain questions may lead to legal problems.
+While that is perfectly fine, asking them certain questions may lead to legal problems in terms of housing discrimination.
 Asking a tenant about their religion or race, for example, is a big no-no. This is because they are discriminatory as stated in the Fair Housing Laws.

 - How old are you?